robbrad/UKBinCollectionData/wiki/Councils.md

 - `-n` - house number
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

-Note: In order to use this parser, you will need to sign up to [Bexley's @Home app](https://www.bexley.gov.uk/services/rubbish-and-recycling/bexley-home-recycling-app/about-app) (available for [iOS](https://apps.apple.com/gb/app/home-collection-reminder/id1050703690) and [Android](https://play.google.com/store/apps/details?id=com.contender.athome.android)).
+Note: In order to use this parser, you will need to sign up to [Bexley's @Home app](https://www.bexley.gov.uk/services/rubbish-and-recycling/bexley-home-recycling-app/about-app).
 Complete the setup by entering your email and setting your address with postcode and address line.
-Once you can see the calendar, you _should_ be good to run the parser.
+Once you can see the calendar, you should be good to run the parser.
 Just pass the email you used in quotes in the UPRN parameter.

 ---